bioinfo-hcpa/biovars/README.md

 ### Installation

-Currently there is not a PyPI version for the APIs, so the installation needs that you clone their repository and install them as local packages.
+Users can install BIOVARS without the plotting functionalities that require an rpy2/R setup.
+This is the default installation mode for BIOVARS.
+Although we have a PyPI package available, for installing the lastest version of the code, users need to clone the GitHub repositories and install them locally:

     $ git clone https://github.com/bioinfo-hcpa/pynoma.git
     $ git clone https://github.com/bioinfo-hcpa/pyABraOM.git
     $ git clone https://github.com/bioinfo-hcpa/biovars.git
-    $ pip install -e pynoma
+    $ pip install pynoma
-    $ pip install -e pyABraOM
+    $ pip install pyABraOM
-    $ pip install -e biovars
+    $ pip install biovars

-After that, if you want to utilize the BIOVARS Plotter class, you also need to install R (widely SO-dependent, thus not covered here) and all the packages used for building the plots.
+If instead you want to use BIOVARS plotting functionalities, you need to install it with the `[plots]` extras and then install the required R packages:

+    $ pip install biovars[plots]
-    $ R
+    $ biovars --install-r-packages

-    > pkgs <- c("ggplot2", "ggthemes", "gridExtra", "egg", "png", "grid", "cowboy", "patchwork", "httr", "jsonlite", "xml2", "dplyr", "RColorBrewer", "stringr", "gggenes")
-    > install.packages(pkgs)
+### Docker

+Since `rpy2` could be troublesome to properly setup on particular environments, we also provide a Docker container with which users can painlessly run BIOVARS code through.
+Be aware, though, that we do not provide support for Docker installation and usage, as this is a tool on its own and users should seek guidance on the appropriate technology forums, avoiding posting Docker-related issues here.

 #### R installation troubleshooting